maiamcc/ghsite_source/source/_posts/2018-02-01-python-decorators.markdown

 That's a great question.
 There are probably lots of fascinating answers.
 At this present moment, I only have two: "to store state" and "because you can".
 Since I've already covered the latter in quite a bit of detail, let's turn to the former, i.e., a halfway plausible case in which you might want to use a class as a decorator.
 (I’m sure there are other reasonable ways to store state on a function, as well as other compelling reasons to use classes as decorators, but let’s just go with this for now.)

-Unlike functions, which are (generally) one-and-done, classes allow you to store state.
-You can store state on an *instance* of a class, but in this case we're interested in something that's more widely accessible, i.e. *storing state on the class itself*.

-How might you use this in a decorator context?
+Unlike functions, which are (generally) one-and-done, classes allow you to store state.[^4] How might you use this in a decorator context?
 Consider something like this:

 ```python
 class countcalls():